eProcurement-everis/ePO/README.md

-# O3PO - The OP's eProcurement Ontology
+# O3PO - The OP's Public eProcurement Ontology

 ## Role and main functions
 The O3PO repository has been set up to support the collaborative work around the development of the e-procurement ontology.